vagnersoletti/performance-with-gtmetrix-in-wordpress/README.md

 ### Installation

-1. Upload `performance-with-gtmetrix-in-wp` to the `/wp-content/plugins/` directory
+1. Upload `performance-with-gtmetrix-in-wordpress` to the `/wp-content/plugins/` directory
 2. Activate the plugin through the 'Plugins' menu in WordPress
 3. Connect the Performance with GTmetrix in WordPress with your GTmetrix account